 Do you need a fun, fresh take on a dish for your Holiday Ham leftovers?
 Something easy, fast and crave-worthy?
 You’re gonna want to try this Hawaiian Fried Rice.
 And you’re gonna look like a genius when you bring this to the table! 🙂

 So you all know (if you follow me – and if you don’t, I’d love it if you would, here with email (on the right) or on facebook or twitter (on the left)) I cooked up a ham for Thanksgiving.
 And what a ham it was!
 The stunning and absolutely delish Biltmore House’s Tawny Baked Ham.
 It was just a half ham, but of course there were leftovers!

 It might have been the name that drew me in.
-The Cheese Zombie.
-It was the wholehearted endorsement of those who had grown up on Cheese Zombies that hooked me.
+The Original Cheese Zombie Sandwiches.
+It was the wholehearted endorsement of those who had grown up on The Original Cheese Zombie Sandwiches that hooked me.
 A Cheese Zombie is a sheet tray of home-made bread layered with an oozy, gooey American cheese and Cheese Zombies are sooo much better than they sound.